AndersDeath/diary2/000-current.md

 # 20 Januar - Sontag - Berlin - 487 Tag der Einwanderung

 I assembled the big part of furniture in the new apartments.
 I finished with a table, two chairs, and a dining table.
+It's good.
+I need only to do thing wih a bed as well.